-The Commission of Inquiry into the Queensland Child Protection System has led to a number of reforms, particularly to the child protection system.
-You can find more information below under Child and family reform.
+The Commission of Inquiry into the Queensland Child protection System has led to a number of reforms.

-On 25 July 2019, the Queensland Government released Supporting Families Changing Futures 2019-2023 – The Queensland Government’s plan for helping Queensland children, young people, parents and families experiencing vulnerability (PDF, 1 MB), a five-year whole-of-government strategy for the final stage of the 10-year child and family reform program.
+On 25 July 2019, the Queensland Government released Supporting Families Changing Futures 2019-2023 – The Queensland Government’s plan for helping Queensland children, young people, parents and families experiencing vulnerability, a five year, whole-of-government strategy for the final stage of the 10-year child and family reform program.

 This plan builds on the strategic direction published in the Supporting Families Changing Futures: 2018 Update and outlines the priorities for the final stage of the reform program.

-The strategy is centred around wellbeing outcomes – Safe, Secure and Stable; Healthy; Learning, Earning and Developing and Participating, Belonging and Identity.
-Taking a wellbeing approach better articulates our work and the outcomes for children, young people and families experiencing vulnerability, is more meaningful for them and aligns with Our Future State: Advancing Queensland’s Priorities.
+The strategy is centred around wellbeing outcomes.
+Taking a wellbeing approach better articulates the work of the Queensland Government while making outcomes more meaningful for children, young people and families experiencing vulnerability.
+Ultimately, this approach aligns with the Government’s Future State: Advancing Queensland’s Priorities.

 - promoting a whole-of-government approach towards meeting the needs of Queensland children, young people and families experiencing vulnerability and enhancing the shared responsibility objective of the reform program

 - increasing reach and effectiveness of family support services to help more families earlier and reduce the number of families escalating into the child protection system